A Survey on MLLM-based Visually Rich Document Understanding: Methods, Challenges, and Emerging Trends: Multimodal Representation

 \paragraph{High Resolution Image Encoding.} To capture fine-grained level information for end-to-end training and inference, many frameworks support high-resolution image input.
 For ViT-style \cite{vit} pretrained vision encoders, \citet{mplugdocowl15} splits high-resolution images into predefined sub-images.
-To handle images with various shapes, UReader \cite{ureader} introduces a \textit{Shape-Adaptive Cropping Module} to adaptively divide images into fixed-size sub-images using grids of various shapes.
+To handle images of various shapes, UReader \cite{ureader} introduces a \textit{Shape-Adaptive Cropping Module} that adaptively divides images into fixed-size sub-images using grids of various shapes.
 However, the image cropping may disrupt semantic continuity across sub-images.
 To address this, \citet{textmonkey} introduced a \textit{Shifted Window Attention} to enhance cross-sub-images connection via self-attention.
-In short, high-resolution images support fine-grained information extraction, but efficiently processing the resulting large number of visual features remains challenging, requiring a balance between resource usage and preserving semantic and layout continuity.
+In short, high-resolution images support fine-grained information extraction, but efficiently processing the resulting large number of visual tokens remains challenging, requiring a balance between resource usage and the number of visual tokens.

-\paragraph{Visual Feature Compression.} \citet{texthawk, texthawk2} utilize Q-Former \cite{blip2}, while \citet{textmonkey} adopts the Resampler from Qwen-VL \cite{Qwen2-VL}.
-For layout-aware compression in visually-rich domains, \citet{mplugdocowl15} introduces a convolutional module that preserves layout by compressing horizontal features and reducing token count.
-It further enhances this with layout-aware cross-attention to handle multi-page input. \citet{hrvda} incorporates a \textit{Content Detector} that filters non-informative tokens by segmenting text-rich regions, e.g., PSENet \cite{wang2019shape}. \citet{dockylin} proposed to eliminate low-information areas and cluster and aggregate features.
+\paragraph{Visual Feature Compression.} \citet{texthawk, texthawk2} utilize Q-Former \cite{blip2}, while \citet{textmonkey} adopts the \textit{Resampler} from Qwen-VL \cite{Qwen2-VL} to reduce the number of visual tokens.
+Considering the layout-aware nature of VRDs, \citet{mplugdocowl15} introduces a convolutional module that preserves layout by compressing horizontal features and reducing the number of tokens.
+It further enhances this with layout-aware cross-attention to handle multi-page input. \citet{hrvda} use a \textit{Content Detector} to filter non-informative tokens by segmenting text-rich regions, while \citet{dockylin} propose eliminating low-information areas and clustering and aggregating the remaining features.